Samsung/tizen-docs/docs/application/dotnet/guides/system/attached-devices.md

 To lock and unlock the CPU state:

--   Lock the power state with the `RequestLock()` method of the [Tizen.System.Power](https://samsung.github.io/TizenFX/latest/api/Tizen.System.Power.html) class.
+-   Lock the power state with the `RequestLock()` method of the [Tizen.System.Power](/application/dotnet/api/TizenFX/latest/api/Tizen.System.Power.html) class.

-    The method locks the given PowerLock of the [Tizen.System.PowerLock](https://samsung.github.io/TizenFX/latest/api/Tizen.System.PowerLock.html) enumeration for a specified time.
+    The method locks the given PowerLock of the [Tizen.System.PowerLock](/application/dotnet/api/TizenFX/latest/api/Tizen.System.PowerLock.html) enumeration for a specified time.
 After the given time (in milliseconds), the lock is unlocked.
 If the process is destroyed, every lock is removed.

-    ```
+    ```csharp
     Power.RequestLock(PowerLock.Cpu, 2000);
     ```

 -   Unlock the power state with the `ReleaseLock()` method:

-    ```
+    ```csharp
     Power.ReleaseLock(PowerLock.Cpu);
     ```